GaloisInc/ivorylang-org/pages/software/fibwalkthrough.md

 Haskell][lyah] followed by working through at least some of [Real World Haskell][rwh].

-Before going much further, let's check-in on some Haskell concepts that should at least be familar:
+Before going much further, let's check in on some Haskell concepts that should at least be familar:

 [lyah]: http://learnyouahaskell.com